oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/cli_jenkins.md

 > **Note -**
   >***It is recommended to stick to using the toolkit either via CLI or via Jenkins.***

-There can be scenarios when you need to update the terraform_files folder manually via CLI.
+There can be scenarios when you need to update the **terraform_files** folder manually via CLI.
 Below are some examples:

 - You executed setUpOCI script to generate tfvars for some resources via CLI.
-- You updated variables_\<region\>.tf file to update image OCID or SSH Key for compute or database etc.
+- You updated **variables_\<region\>.tf** file to update image OCID or SSH Key for Compute or Database etc.

-Please folow below steps to synch local terraform_files folder to OCI DevOps GIT Repo:
+Please folow below steps to sync local terraform_files folder to OCI DevOps GIT Repo:

 - ```cd /cd3user/tenancies/<customer_name>/terraform_files```
 - ```git status```